wundergraph/wundergraph/docs-website/src/pages/docs/cloud/custom-domains.md

 By default, your WunderGraph Cloud project will immediately receive a dedicated subdomain upon deployment, i.e., `https://{your-project-name}.wundergraph.dev`.

-If you own your own domain, it is possible to add it to your deployment.
+If you wish to use your own domain, it is possible to add it to your deployment.
 By default, each project may have up to three custom domains.
 If you need more, please [contact us](https://wundergraph.com/discord).